Server

 location: empire/server/data/empire.db

 The defaults block defines the properties that are initially loaded into the database when it is first created.
-These include the staging key, default user and password and obfuscation settings.
+These include the staging key, default user and password, obfuscation settings, and default bypasses.

 database: